One of the reasons, In my opinion, that Israeli cuisine is so popular is the convenience and the unmediated encounter with food.

-- Add seasoning blend, sweet paprika, salt and olive oil and mix well; arrange the ingredients evenly over the pan.
+- Add seasoning blend, sweet paprika, salt and 1/3 cup of olive oil and mix well; arrange the ingredients evenly over the pan.

-- Place in the hot oven and bake for 20-30 minutes; After 10-15 minutes, stir and continue to roast for another 10-15 minutes until brown and crispy.
+- Place in the hot oven and bake for 20-30 minutes; After 10-15 minutes, add more olive oil, mix and continue to roast for another 10-15 minutes until brown and crispy.

 For serving in a Tortilla

 - Heat the tortillas according to the manufacturer's instructions.

 - Spread some Hummus on half of the tortilla; then, place shawarma on top of the Hummus; now place fried eggplant and salad; You may also add some fries; sprinkle with chopped parsley drizzle tahini and a little Amba sauce.

 - Fold one side of the tortilla; next, start rolling from the side closest to you.

 - Serve with more tahini, Amba Sauce, and, if desired, fried eggplant and some more fries.